 Whether you have a Facebook page or group (or both), it is essential to share your content.
 Facebook has a built-in scheduler that you can use for free.
 There are also external apps you can use that do the same thing.

 And, before we go into the apps, let’s put a myth to bed.
 Some people claim using a third-party app for scheduling will hurt your FB reach.
 I have tested this theory, and it is a myth.
 There is no direct relationship between reduced reach and using an external app.
 The issue is usually because of what you share more than anything else.
 So, feel free to use a scheduler.

 10. Make site improvements

-Sometimes, the smallest changes can have the biggest impact.
-If someone tries to visit your site and it does not load quickly, the colors are too bright, the font too small or they find it difficult to navigate, they will leave and never return.
+Sometimes, the smallest changes can have the most significant impact.
+If someone tries to visit your site and it does not load quickly, the colors are too bright, the font too small, or they find it challenging to navigate, they will leave and never return.
 A few simple updates can make all the difference in getting quality traffic and losing out on readers.

 First, make sure your site loads quickly.
 Use Pingdom to check your website load time.
 If there is room for improvement, they will let you know.
 Some simple things you can do to ensure your site loads more quickly include:

 - Upload your images as a jpg (rather than png) and make them the size you need them to be.
 That means do not use your platform image resizing tool.
 Doing so forces your site to resize the image(s) each time the page loads, which can slow down your speed.